Skip to content

 --output=results/output_a${alpha}_g${gamma}.txt

 Before submitting the job, it would be helpful to test the script to ensure that it translates the task id correctly into the parameters.
-This can be done by setting $SLURM_ARRAY_TASK_ID to the first command line argument before its first use and adding echo before srun.
+This can be done by setting $SLURM_ARRAY_TASK_ID to the first command line argument before its first use and adding echo before myapp.

 # ...